Blog

 The onboarding process starts with thorough tenant screening and background checks on prospective renters.
 The process of ensuring the accuracy of tenant information can be time-consuming, so this is where you will realize the greatest efficiencies as you optimize the process.

-Start by leveraging screening and credit check/credit score service providers to assess a tenant's financial responsibility and ability to meet rent payments, as well as identifying any prior evictions or tenancy issues.
+Start by leveraging screening and credit check/credit score service providers to assess a tenant's financial responsibility and ability to meet rent payments, as well as identify any prior evictions or tenancy issues.
 Criminal background checks, run in accordance with fair housing laws and anti-discriminatory practices, can uncover potential red flags that may represent risks to the property or other tenants.

-You should also use standardized application forms that clearly request information such as:
+You should also use standardized application forms that clearly request information, such as:

-• full legal name, contact details, and date of birth
+• Full legal name, contact details, and date of birth

-• employment information and income verification (via recent paystubs or employer contact details)
+• Employment information and income verification (via recent paystubs or employer contact details)

-• previous rental history, including contact details of prior landlords
+• Previous rental history, including contact details of prior landlords

-• emergency contact information
+• Emergency contact information

 Directly contact previous landlords and employers to confirm details provided by the prospective tenant, and verify the government-issued photo ID (driver's license or passport) they supply to confirm their identity.